HarrisonAllen/pebble-gbc-graphics/README.md

 * **Y Flip**: Will flip the tile vertically, across the X-axis.
 * **Background Priority**: Whether or not the background or window tile has rendering priority over the sprite layer.
     * If the priority bit is set on a background or window tile, then any pixel in that tile that is not 00 will render above the sprite layer.
-    * If the priority bit is set on a sprite tile, then any pixel on the background or window layrs below the sprite tile that is not 00 will render above the sprite tile.
+    * If the priority bit is set on a sprite tile, then any pixel on the background or window layers below the sprite tile that is not 00 will render above the sprite tile.
     * ![Priority](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/readme_resources/Mockups/BackgroundPriority.png)

 For the background and window layers, tiles are placed on a 32 by 32 tile attribute map (or attrmap).
 The attrmap corresponds directly to the tilemap.
 So a tile at position (2,4) on the tilemap has its corresponding attribute at (2,4) on the attrmap.
 For the sprite layer, each sprite contains its own attributes.